Scott Tixier: Life and career

 In 2021, Tixier was featured on Jermaine Stegall's score for the sequel of Coming 2 America starring Eddie Murphy.
 During an interview for NBC, he describes some of the challenges he faced working on the movie in the middle of the COVID-19 pandemic.

-Tixier became a naturalized U.S. citizen on August 23, 2023.
+Tixier became a naturalized U.S. citizen on 23 August 2023.

+In 2026, he was commissioned by Tippet Rise Art Center and premiered at Wigmore Hall by Hilary Hahn on her international recital tour.